-Most universities in the UK will have dedicated disabled student services to ensure that this does not occur.
+Most universities in the UK will have dedicated disabled student services to ensure that this doesn’t happen.

 If you are studying a PhD with a disability in the UK, you may be entitled to Disabled Students’ Allowance (DSA).
 This a supplementary grant from Student Finance bodies, UK Research Councils or the NHS.
 It helps cover additional costs related to studying with a disability.
-You can learn more about Disabled Students' Allowance by reading our detailed guide.
+You can learn more in our guide to Disabled Students' Allowance.